 Leadership and engineers with Consolidated Utility District met last week to finalize plans for upcoming water service improvements as the population of Rutherford County continues its upward surge.

 According to the rules for government contracts, each project was awarded to the lowest qualified bidder.
 Each of the projects listed below is now under contract, and construction work has begun.
 If you are planning on starting a construction make sure you hire professional contractors like electricians to get the job done correctly.
 For those who still haven’t found the right electrician for the project, consider hiring a company like Aardvark Electric, Inc..
+If you are in the UK and want to find something similar, https://www.quotecheck.co.uk has got you covered.
+Going the DIY route might sound exciting but the risks are serious if you do not know what you are doing.

 “This is an exciting chapter in the history of Rutherford County,” said William “Bill” Dunnill, General Manager of CUD.
 “Consolidated Utility District is fortunate to have visionary Board members who have spent decades positioning CUD to accommodate this growth in a fiscally sound manner.”